What do I mean when I use that term, spiritual counselling?

 There’s another sort of newness.
 It sometimes leads us to bemuse our friends with statements like: “It’s mind-blowing!
 It’s…I can’t explain it.
 It’s…I don’t know, it’s what it is…if you know what I mean.
 It’s completely opposite to everything I’ve always thought, you know, like completely…I don’t know…”

 From the outside it may sound like we’re still in not knowing.
-Maybe even more deeply.
-Same person speaking, same words, but all of it feels different.
+We’re the same person using the same words, but all of it feels different.
 Feels new.
-Exciting, now.
+Exciting.

 It’s that!
-That exciting newness that comes unexpectedly out of nothing, out of not knowing, which is as close as I think I’m going to get right now to what I mean when I say the word, spiritual.
+That exciting newness that sometimes comes unexpectedly out of not knowing, which is as close as I think I’m going to get right now to what I mean when I use the tern, spiritual counselling.
 Strangely, it’s a not-knowing that suddenly morphs into a type of knowing that transforms everything even the way we see the old car and old boyfriend.

-There seems to be something in the not-knowing place that allows freshness to enter.
-When I stop to consider my own experiences of feeling lost, unable to imagine my next step, with a view that sees such lostness as the precious, first step of growth, I am more ready to welcome it.
-Not-knowing approaches now as a friend.
+There seems to be something in the not-knowing that allows for a fresh start.
+When I stop to consider my own experiences of feeling lost, unable to imagine my next step, with a view that sees such lostness as a potentially precious, first step, I am more ready to welcome it.
+It is this welcoming of not-knowing that is the door through which we enter into spiritual counselling.

-In ancient Greece, a well-known philosopher and town gadfly suggested that ignorance was the origin of wisdom.
-It’s where knowledge begins.
-I take from this that when I encounter this profound sense of loss and disorientation in others or myself, rather than quickly offering a solution to fill up the empty space, I would do well to stop and take a moment to quietly nurture what the emptiness contains.
+In ancient Greece, a well-known philosopher and town gadfly suggested that ignorance was the origin of all wisdom, perhaps similar to the Zen notion of “beginner’s mind”.
+It’s where knowledge, new knowledge begins.
+I take from this that when I encounter this profound sense of loss and disorientation in others or myself, rather than quickly offering a solution to fill up the empty space, I would do well to stop and take a moment to quietly nurture what the emptiness implicitly contains.